hackthesys/hackthesys/README.md

 ## Hi there 👋

+---

+## ðŸ’­ Philosophy

+> *"Security through understanding.
+Every system has its vulnerabilities, every code has its secrets, and every problem has an elegant solution in Rust."*

+---

 <!--
 **hackthesys/hackthesys** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.